Robbie Davis: Retirement

 Retired in 2002, Davis served as a Director at large for the Jockeys' Guild.
 In 2006, he was nominated for induction in the U.S. Racing Hall of Fame.

 A classic car collector, he and his wife own an 80 acre farm in upstate New York, not far from the Saratoga Race Course.
 Parents of six children, their daughter Jacqueline was one of eleven students in the inaugural class at the North American Racing Academy in Versailles, Kentucky, founded as a jockey training program through the auspices of the Kentucky Community Technical College System.
 Jackie Davis won her first career race on November 5, 2008, aboard 64-1 shot Blue Hill Bay at Aqueduct; she has won six races as of March 2009.
 Her father serves as her agent.
 His son, Dylan, and daughters, Katie and Jacqueline, have followed in their father and sister's footsteps.

-Return To The Saddle
+Return to the saddle

 On October 1, 2011, Davis returned to the saddle, riding Sandyinthesun, a horse he also trains, to a sixth-place finish in the 11th race at Belmont Park.